- J.D., Duke University School of Law

 - “Tax Reform: 30 Years in the Making—What Now?”
 Community Affordable Housing Equity Corporation Partners Conference, Greensboro, NC, June 6, 2018 (speaker)

 - “The Importance of Capital Accounts in Low-Income Housing Tax Credit Transactions,” Community Affordable Housing Equity Corporation Partners Conference, Greensboro, NC, June 6, 2018 (speaker)

 - “Tax Reform Q&As with Kutak Rock and Novogradac,” National Association of State and Local Equity Funds Directors Midwinter Meeting, Palm Springs, CA, February 9, 2018 (speaker)

 - 2017: Celebrated 25th anniversary of Midwest Housing Equity Group, Inc. (MHEG), a nonprofit syndicator that Gregg helped establish in 1992 and for which Kutak Rock serves as exclusive counsel.
-Since then, MHEG has raised and invested over $1.7 million in equity in more than 500 LIHTC projects, creating 15,500 affordable housing units with no foreclosures or loss of credits.
+Since then, MHEG has raised and invested over $2.0 billion in equity in more than 500 LIHTC projects, creating 15,500 affordable housing units with no foreclosures or loss of credits.

 - 2017: Assisted an “angel” investor purchase of a portfolio of LIHTC deals that were acquired by a syndicator on its warehouse line and became “stalled” due to tax reform concerns affecting the industry.
 Helped the same investor and syndicator organize a subsequent fund enabling the syndicator to close deals during the uncertainty of tax reform deliberations.